 ‘Shakespeare always seems to have something to say to us’ – Nelson Mandela

-Shakespeare in the Squares is a new, not-for-profit touring theatre company that will stage a Shakespeare play in London garden squares for one night in each venue every summer.
-The productions are tailored to the individual garden squares, and we work with the garden committees and other local organisations to create a unique community celebration around the play.
+Shakespeare in the Squares is a not-for-profit touring theatre company that stages a Shakespeare play in London garden squares for one night in each venue every summer.
+The productions are tailored to the individual venues, and we work with the committees and other local organisations to create a unique community celebration around the play.

 Sue Fletcher had a forty-year career in book publishing, including as co-founder of Headline and Deputy MD of Hodder & Stoughton.
 She has an MA in Theatre and Performance from Queen Mary, University of London, and in 2011 was one of the judges for the Olivier Awards.
 She goes to the theatre three or four times a week and remains captivated by the magic of live performance.